-The College of Architecture created the Outstanding Alumni Award to spotlight the extraordinary achievements of former students.
-The award is the highest honor the college bestows on former students.
+The School of Architecture created the Outstanding Alumni Award to spotlight the extraordinary achievements of former students.
+The award is the highest honor the school bestows on former students.
 Nominations are due April 15 prior to the annual awards banquet in the fall.

 Criteria for Selection

 Nominees for the School of Architecture Outstanding Alumni Awards are evaluated on accomplishments reflecting Texas A&M University’s core values — excellence, integrity, leadership, loyalty, respect and selfless service — in one or more of the following three areas:

 Nominees should have accomplished prominence through their efforts in industry, government, education, their chosen profession or other admirable undertakings that reflect positively on the School of Architecture.

 Nominees should have demonstrated integrity and a commitment to service by bettering the lives of others through volunteer efforts, including civic, military and professional service or work with charitable organizations.

 - Service to and Support of the School of Architecture & Texas A&M University

 Nominees’ actions and accomplishments should reflect the importance of their educational training, pride in their alma mater and loyalty to Texas A&M as noted through their interest in and support of the School of Architecture and our university.

 Nominees must be former students or graduates who were enrolled in a regular course of study in the School of Architecture (or its predecessor academic designations) at Texas A&M University or the A&M College of Texas.
 Posthumous nominations are eligible for consideration.

 The Nomination Process